IRS audits of higher income taxpayers increase The IRS audited one in eight individuals with incomes over $1

 Persons entering the job market for the first time, such as college students, and persons who have been out of the job market for a long period of time, such as parents of young children, cannot deduct their job-hunting expenses.
 However, a college student who worked in a particular field while in school may be able to deduct job-hunting expenses.

 Deductible expenses include typing, printing and mailing a resume.
 Long-distance phone calls are also deductible.
 You can deduct travel costs for going on a job search or an interview, including air transportation, railroad, or car expenses.
-The standard rate for car expenses for business is 51 cents per mile for the first six months of 2011, and 55.5 cents per mile for the period July 1-December 31, 2011.
+The standard rate for car expenses for business is 55 cents per mile for 2012.
 Amounts you pay to a job counselor, employment agency or job referral service are all deductible.

 It is important to keep records of your costs.
 While your individual expenses may not be substantial, your total expenses can add up to a significant amount.